Strong Bounds for Evolution in Undirected Graphs: Introduction

-A very interesting recent result~\cite{DiazGMRSS12-soda} shows how to construct fully polynomial randomized approximation schemes (FPRAS) for the probability of reaching fixation (when $r\geq 1$) or extinction (for all $ r>0 $).
-The result of~\cite{DiazGMRSS12-soda} uses a Monte Carlo estimator, i.e.~it runs the generalized Moran process several times\footnote{ For approximating the probability to reach fixation (resp.~extinction), one needs a number of runs which is about the inverse of the best known lower (resp.~upper) bound of the fixation probability.}, while each run terminates in polynomial time with high probability~\cite{DiazGMRSS12-soda}.
+A recent result~\cite{DiazGMRSS12-algorithmica14} shows how to construct fully polynomial randomized approximation schemes (FPRAS) for the probability of reaching fixation (when $r\geq 1$) or extinction (for all $ r>0 $).
+The result of~\cite{DiazGMRSS12-algorithmica14} uses a Monte Carlo estimator, i.e.~it runs the generalized Moran process several times\footnote{ For approximating the probability to reach fixation (resp.~extinction), one needs a number of runs which is about the inverse of the best known lower (resp.~upper) bound of the fixation probability.}, while each run terminates in polynomial time with high probability~\cite{DiazGMRSS12-algorithmica14}.
 Note that improved lower and upper bounds on the fixation probability immediately lead to a better estimator here.
-Ontil now, the only known general bounds for the fixation probability on connected undirected graphs, are that $f_{r}(G)\geq \frac{1}{n}$ and $f_{r}(G)\leq 1-\frac{1}{n+r}$; these are quite weak bounds and easy to derive.
+Until now, the only known general bounds for the fixation probability on connected undirected graphs, are that $f_{r}(G)\geq \frac{1}{n}$ and $f_{r}(G)\leq 1-\frac{1}{n+r}$.

-Lieberman et al.~\cite{Nowak05,nowak06-book} proved the \emph{Isothermal Theorem}, namely that the fixation probability of a ``symmetric directed'' graph is equal to that of the complete graph (i.e.~the homogeneous population of the standard Moran process), which tends to $1-\frac{1}{r}$ when the size $n$ of the population grows.
+Lieberman et al.~\cite{Nowak05,nowak06-book} proved the \emph{Isothermal Theorem}, stating that (in the case of undirected graphs) the fixation probability of a regular graph (i.e.~of a graph with overall the same vertex degree) is equal to that of the complete graph (i.e.~the homogeneous population of the standard Moran process), which equals to $(1-\frac{1}{r}) / (1-\frac{1}{r^{n}})$, where $n$ is the size of the population.
 Intuitively, in the Isothermal Theorem, every vertex of the graph has a \emph{temperature} which determines how often this vertex is being replaced by other individuals during the generalized Moran process.
-In the terminology of~\cite{Nowak05}, symmetric directed graphs become regular graphs (i.e.~graphs with overall the same vertex degree) when we consider undirected graphs.
-Furthermore, the complete graph (or equivalently, any regular graph) serves as a benchmark for measuring the fixation probability of an arbitrary graph $G$: if $f_{r}(G)$ is larger (resp.~smaller) than that of the complete graph then $G$ is called an \emph{amplifier} (resp.~a \emph{suppressor})~\cite{Nowak05,nowak06-book}.
-Until now only graphs with similar (i.e.~a little larger or smaller) fixation probability than regular graphs have been identified~\cite {Broom08,Broom-two-results,Broom10,Nowak05,MertziosNRS-WINE11}, while no class of strong amplifiers/suppressors is known so far.
+The complete graph (or equivalently, any regular graph) serves as a benchmark for measuring the fixation probability of an arbitrary graph $G$: if $f_{r}(G)$ is larger (resp.~smaller) than that of the complete graph then $G$ is called an \emph{amplifier} (resp.~a \emph{suppressor})~\cite{Nowak05,nowak06-book}.